Qparrot/freeCodeCampCourses/DataVisualizationProjects/VisualizeDataWithAChoroplethMap/README.md

 (07.07.2019):
 	- Integrate the gradient color, thank to colorhexa.com _(link 14)_.
 	- Integrate the use of the data from the education array _(link 15)_.
+(08.07.2019):
+	- Add a basic Legend.
+	- Fix the bug with the Shannon county.
+	- V1 Done.

 ##Difficulties